Anner-deJong/ML-Sweeps/README.md

 # Machine Learning (ML) validation sweeps for finding optimal hyper-parameter settings.

 Simple, automatic code for both MLP and MoE algorithms to 'sweep' over hyper-parameters in order to find optimal values.
-Output values consist of **_Correct Classification Rates_** (CCRs), written to an Excel file.
+Output consists of **_Correct Classification Rates_** (CCRs), written to an Excel file.

 ### MultiLayer Perceptron (MLP)
 Uses MATLAB source code only, but **Neural Network Toolbox** required.